Our aim is to reforest the 18 hectares of land that we own to serve three purposes:

 - Start a campaign to raise money for our reforestation program

-- Share any of our below blogs or facebook posts on reforestation
+- Share any of our blogs, YouTube videos or Facebook posts on reforestation

 Every time food is grown for us energy is required to grow it in the form of petrol for equipment, chemicals for fertilisers and oil for transport.
-Every time we buy appliances or clothes, when we wipe our behinds, use a printer, turn on a kettle or open a fridge door we are doing something ad for the environment.
+Every time we buy appliances or clothes, when we wipe our behinds, use a printer, turn on a kettle or open a fridge door we are doing something detrimental to the environment.
 The best way we can offset this is to buy trees and plant them.
-So please offset your carbon and the damage you are creating by being hereby contribution to our reforestation program either by volunteering or a financial contribution or by any other means.
+So please offset your carbon and the damage you are creating by contributing to our reforestation program either by volunteering or a financial contribution or by any other means.

 Blog Posts on our Reforestation efforts so far

-Buy a tree for a gift.
-A birthday, fathers day, Christmas present or whatever you like.
+Gift a tree to your loved ones!
+A birthday, Father’s day, Christmas present or whatever occasion you like.
 We will do a personalised video of the tree planting for you to share.